 Prosciutto di Parma Sliders with Chunky Avocado Pesto

 - 2 Artisan Bread Rolls (cooked as per the instructions on the box)

 - 4 slices of Prosciutto di Parma (or more if they are really small)

-- 1 avocado, cut in small chunks
+- 1 avocado, cut into small chunks

 - shaved Parmigiano Reggiano

-- one bunch basil leaves
+- one bunch of basil leaves

 - extra virgin olive oil